IJPaul/Currency-Carry-Trading/README.md

 # Currency-Trading
-A quantitative long-term currency trading strategy
+A quantitative currency trading strategy

 ## Introduction to Currency Trading